 - You must be passionate about working outdoors

-- You must be want to make a difference to the environment
+- You must want to make a difference in the environment

 - You must be highly motivated and committed to your studies

-- Preference may be given to students from a previously disadvantaged background
+- Preference will be given to students from previously disadvantaged backgrounds

 HOW TO APPLY FOR THE DIGBY WELLS BURSARY

 Download and complete the Digby Wells Bursary Application Form 2022 (.pdf)

 Enter “Zabusaries.com” in the field asking how you heard about the Digby Wells Bursary.